Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Estimands for time-to-event outcomes

-The hypothetical strategy is closely related with mediation analysis which is intended to evaluate the direct and indirect effects \citep{lange2011direct, martinussen2011estimation, tchetgen2011causal}.
-The invariance of the hazard specific to primary outcome events when manipulating the hazard specific to intercurrent events is referred to as sequential ignorability in mediation analysis, and is also called dismissible treatment components in separable effects approach \citep{martinussen2021estimation, martinussen2023estimation}.
-Other hypothetical scenarios can be envisioned for semi-competing risks data by controlling the prevalence or hazard of intercurrent events \citep{huang2021causal, deng2023direct, breum2024estimation}.
+The hypothetical strategy is closely related to mediation analysis, which is intended to evaluate the direct and indirect effects for semi-competing risks data \citep{lange2011direct, martinussen2011estimation, tchetgen2011causal}.
+There are two hazards associated with the primary outcome event: one for the direct event following treatment and the other for the indirect event following intercurrent events.
+The invariance of the hazards specific to primary outcome events when manipulating the hazard specific to the intercurrent event is referred to as sequential ignorability in mediation analysis and is called dismissible components condition in the separable effects framework \citep{martinussen2023estimation, breum2024estimation, janvin2024causal, deng2024direct}.
+Under sequential ignorability or dismissible components condition, the hypothetical strategy estimand evaluates the direct effect of the treatment on the primary outcome event.
+The inteventional effect (or randomized, stochastic, organic) is another hypothetical strategy especially useful when there are time-varying confounders, assuming a random draw for the intercurrent event from some distribution in the hypothetical scenario \citep{vanderweele2017mediation, lin2017mediation}.
+Due to the complexity of estimation, we only focus the competing risks data structure here.

 \paragraph{Principal stratum strategy}